-The governing body nominates a member (the Chair of Governors) to be responsible for liaising with the Local Authority and other agencies in the event of an allegation being made against the headteacher.
+The governing body nominates a member (normally the chair) to be responsible for liaising with the

+Local Authority and other agencies in the event of an allegation being made against the headteacher.

 The governing body also identifies a named governor to take leadership responsibility for the school's safeguarding arrangements.
 That governor will maintain regular contact with the DSL and will ensure that the governing body receives regular reports about safeguarding activity at the school.